hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 #### Being a good neighbour
 The current ETS exists tightly coupled to the internals of the erlang runtime system (erts) -- ETS has its own private memory allocator `erts_db_alloc` and deallocator `erts_db_free` right besides the BEAM virtual machine's global heap in `erl_alloc.c` via `HAlloc`.
 There's far more going on than we're interested in knowing but the gist is these interfaces know how to allocate memory on a wide variety of architecture targets and environments, ets needs to play nice and share with the host runtime's [garbage collector](https://github.com/erlang/otp/blob/maint/erts/emulator/internal_doc/GarbageCollection.md) which is why it must copy in and out of the process heap, [yield](https://github.com/erlang/otp/blob/maint/erts/emulator/internal_doc/AutomaticYieldingOfCCode.md) to the [scheduler](../../writing/a-peek-into-the-beam), and manage the lifetime of its memory seperately.
 This is at the blurry line between C and erlang with the definition of a [built in function(BIF)](http://erlang.org/pipermail/erlang-questions/2009-October/046899.html).

 In _hard real-time systems_ this is a table stakes requirement and part of everyday programming life.
 In rust as mentioned there are several common _implicit_ [RAII inspired](https://en.cppreference.com/w/cpp/language/raii) strategies to manage heap memory allocation all within the ownership/borrowing model and dellocation with the [`Drop`](https://doc.rust-lang.org/std/ops/trait.Drop.html) trait with well known reference counted smart pointers - `Rc`, `Arc` or perhaps directly pushing onto the heap using `Box` and somewhat more esoteric clone on write [`Cow`](https://doc.rust-lang.org/std/borrow/enum.Cow.html) semantics.
-How does one DIY an allocator?

 What do you need? -- it's entirely dependent on the nature of the program!